Macker85/finding-football/README.md

     - Gallery image - "3 women tackling each other for a football" - Istock
     - Gallery image - "man kicking a football with sunshining behind him" - Istock
     - Background image for 'contact-us form - Istock

+## Code

+Although no code was taken directly, I did get some help in the following

+    - Footer - done in co-ordination with the 'Love Running' project steps
+    - Form - https://www.w3schools.com/html/html_forms.asp - Layout guidlines used